Author

 Copilot Tools and Generative AI in Practice

-Generative AI and Copilot tools are typically used as assistive systems rather than autonomous decision-makers.
-They help draft contracts, summarize case law, compare clauses, and extract key insights from large volumes of text.
-When connected to approved internal data sources, these tools act as productivity multipliers rather than sources of unverified information.
+Copilot, or any generative AI, is not an autonomous decision-maker.
+Rather, it is an assistant to help lawyers with tasks like drafting contracts, summarizing case law, comparing clauses, and extracting key takeaways from long texts.
+When connected to approved internal data sources, these tools act as productivity multipliers rather than sources of unverified information

 Challenges and Adoption Barriers Legal Teams Must Address

-Despite the potential benefits, AI adoption in legal services presents real challenges that must be addressed early.
+Though there are a lot of potential benefits to AI, its adoption in legal services comes with real challenges that must be addressed early.

 Common challenges include:

-• Ensuring AI outputs are grounded in approved legal knowledge
+- Ensuring AI outputs come from approved legal knowledge

-• Preventing over-reliance on AI for judgment-based decisions
+- Preventing over-reliance on AI for decisions that require human judgment

 Governance and Human Oversight Are Essential